CiscoSecurity/gta-03-api-use-cases/README.md

 ```

 > You can also use the `next` link from the `pageInfo` if available.

-> The similar situation is when you'd like to get `previous` page.
-You just need to use `before=[startCursor]` as parameter.
+> Similarly, you can use `previous` link or `before=[startCursor]` parameter to get the previous page.

 ### Getting all items

 To get all collection items, call `next` page URLs from the previous responses until next page is not available (`hasNextPage=false`).

-Written in simplified code for alerts it can be logically done like in this python snippet:
+For alerts, written as a simplified python code snippet, it can be done for example like this:

 ```python
 import requests